-We’re on our third snow day here in Bend so I thought it would be a good time to finally post this super simple hot cocoa mix recipe in case you run out of store-bought stuff.
-I wrote what follows a few weeks ago but I had no pictures to go along with it as hot cocoa is usually made spur of the moment and consumed quickly around here.
+We’re on our third snow day here in Bend, so I thought it would be a good time to finally post this super simple hot cocoa mix recipe in case you run out of store-bought stuff.
+I wrote what follows a few weeks ago, but I had no pictures to go along with it as hot cocoa is usually made at the spur of the moment and consumed quickly around here.

-Monday mornings are definitely the roughest of the rough mornings in our house.
-None of us are morning people so they’re almost never without drama but after taking full advantage of late weekend nights, Mondays totally crash our party.
-This week’s Monday morning the lies about being out of bed followed by wails and stomps were particularly intense from one 12-year-old as was the sincere exhaustion caused by a restless night from the other one.
+Monday mornings are the roughest of the rough mornings in our house.
+None of us are morning people, so they’re rarely without drama, but after taking full advantage of late weekend nights, Mondays totally crash our party.
+This week’s Monday morning, the lies about being out of bed followed by wails and stomps were particularly intense from one 12-year-old, as was the sincere exhaustion caused by a restless night from the other one.
 It was time for mom to step up.

-That morning, the difference a couple of simple acts made in everyone’s start to the day got me thinking about the power of intentional nurturing versus the martyrdom we all too often succumb to when it comes to raising our children.
-Stay with me, this isn’t just an excuse for lazy parenting.
-Obviously, if I waited on them every morning like that the outcome would not have been the same because we don’t appreciate what we take for granted.
-And, honestly, there are many times I offer help in the morning (really, I do) but they refuse it just like they did in the third grade because it feels good for them to be self-reliant.
+That morning, the difference those simple acts made in everyone’s start to the day got me thinking about the power of intentional nurturing versus the martyrdom we all too often succumb to when it comes to raising our children.
+Stay with me; this isn’t just an excuse for lazy parenting.
+If I waited on them every morning like that, the outcome would not have been the same because we don’t appreciate what we take for granted.
+And, honestly, there are many times I offer help in the morning (really, I do), but they refuse it just like they did in the third grade because it feels good for them to be self-reliant.
 Allowing them the responsibility of taking care of themselves creates the opportunity for us to step in and take the burden off of them when it really counts.
 Monday morning drama is just one example.

 This is Ella’s version of hot cocoa mix.
-She likes to combine the powdered sugar and granulated sugar but you can use one or the other.
+She likes to combine powdered sugar and granulated sugar, but you can use one or the other.

 Hot Cocoa Mix

 (Make as much as you need.
 1 cup of the mix will yield about 8 servings of hot cocoa.)